akorablov/project_data_jobs/README.md

 ## Importing and Cleaning the Data

 I start by importing the required libraries and loading the dataset.
-After that, I carry out the initial cleaning steps—handling missing values, standardizing formats, and removing duplicates—to make sure the data is accurate, consistent, and ready for analysis.
+After that, I carry out the initial cleaning steps, handling missing values, standardizing formats, and removing duplicates to make sure the data is accurate, consistent, and ready for analysis.

 ```python
 #importing libraries